HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 - `Local node identity is: 12D3KooWPy5kBKVxRwwz8hjyTKVA4WouoLipBSQVnUSBEVtq8G4X`: the unique identifier for your node, automatically generated at startup,
 - `Highest known block at #0`: being this your very first run, you are missing any blockchain data, hence your copy of the blockchain is just the genesis block (height 0)

-Let’s proceed looking at how your node is syncing the actual blockchain data.
+Let's proceed looking at how your node is syncing the actual blockchain data.
 Type again the command (assuming some seconds have passed since the startup):

 ```bash
 docker logs rpc-node
 ```

-and you’ll see the synchronization is taking place:
+and you'll see the synchronization is taking place:

 ![alt_text](./img/node_syncing.png)